 Of course, asking why these people would want to associate with me to begin with is a fair question.
 Ask yourself if millionaires and billionaires spend any time honing their social skills.

 The truth is, all these areas and the ones not listed are true – up to a point.
 We can improve in many areas of our lives and we don’t need someone to tell us something that is obvious.
 But as was mentioned before, it’s all about the combination that will get you to defend your guru because what he is telling you is obvious.

 Now the direction of things has turned from listening to what they are saying to how you think of yourself.
 From outward to inward, and once you take this step your focus will be on applying what is being said rather than what is being said.
 There is no reason to question anything because you trust them.

-The fair question to ask here is what person in their right mind would listen to the advice of someone who they barely know, if at all?
-The follow up question is, does acceding to the wishes of another that can adversely affect your life make any sense at all?
+The fair question to ask here is what person in their right mind would listen to the advice of someone whom they barely know, if at all?
+The follow-up question is, does acceding to the wishes of another that can adversely affect your life make any sense at all?

 As a matter of history, not all revolutions, or revolutionaries, were good ones.
 In fact, history is replete with examples of how entire nations were led astray by the manipulation of others.

 Adolf Hitler comes to mind.
 For anyone to call Hitler successful in any sense of the word is borderline insanity.
 Yet no one denies the power and influence he had over an entire nation.

 To extend the thought a bit further, it is worth noting that people who were not buying into his manipulation – the nations he invaded – only saw him for what he was.
 What is interesting is that there are people today who defend his actions, as many who also defend Robbins.

 Here’s what’s crazy.
 When Robbins asks people to jump off a bridge into the water, he turns it into a learning moment.
 Those who do so with certainty are congratulated, while the ones who are nervous and scared are lectured.